JonahLeggett/ML_Algo_Options_Trading/README.md

 * The results and conclusions from the machine learning model or application.
 (5 points)
     * Include relevant images or examples to support your work.
     * If the project goal wasn’t achieved, share the issues and what the group tried for resolving them.

 * Next steps.
 (2 points)
     * Take a moment to discuss the potential next steps for the project.

+Add more indicaters-or try different sets of indicators.
+Use more data sourses

     * Discuss any additional questions that you’d explore if you had more time.
 Specifically, if you had additional weeks to work on your project, what would you research next?

+1. Build a bot or some other interface to automatically placed orders or execute buy/sell in real time
+2. Link our paper accounts to the algorithm and ectually start executing our strategy